 Fine-needle aspiration guided by ultrasound.
-Material that is removed from the nodule is checked under a microscope for cancer cells.
+Material that is removed from the nodule is checked for cancer cells.
 This is a simple procedure that can be done in your doctor's office.

 Thyroid ultrasound.
 Ultrasound uses reflected sound waves to create a picture of

 organs and other structures inside your body.
 Ultrasound cannot show whether a